Minimum Required Distribution

 You can always take more than the MRD amount.
 You may wish to reinvest MRDs in annuities or other savings vehicles as a way to make your savings go further.1

-For a complementary discussion about ways to make your retirement money — including MRDs — work for you, contact one of our financial education specialists.
+For a complementary discussion about ways to make your retirement money — including MRDs — work for you, contact a CPG financial education specialist.

 1Note: You cannot reinvest MRDs in a tax-advantaged retirement plan or account.